Bit2Me bug bounty

 • Lack of headers or flags (CSP, X-Frame-Options, Strict-Transport-Security, Content-sniffing, HTTPOnly flag, link attributes "noopener noreferrer", etc.) that cannot lead to direct exploitation.

-• CSRF attacks without compromising authentication or critical operations (add to favorites, logout, etc.).
+• CSRF attacks without compromising authentication or critical operations (adding to favorites, logout, etc.).

-• Exposure of out-of-date software or service versions.
+• Exposure of outdated software or service versions.

-• Exposure of public files or directories (such as robots.txt) with minimal impact.
+• Exposure of public directories or files (such as robots.txt) with minimal impact.

-• Bugs in non-common browsers or browsers not supported by Bit2Me.
+• Bugs in non-common browsers or in browsers not supported by Bit2Me.

 • MITM attacks that require physical access to a user's device.

-• Any physical attack against Bit2me properties or its data centers.
+• Any physical attack against Bit2Me's properties or its data centers.

-• UX or usability problems that do not imply security failures
+• UX or usability issues that do not imply security flaws.

-• Social engineering, phishing, vishing, smishing against Bit2Me employees, suppliers, clients or users.
+• Social engineering, phishing, vishing, smishing against employees, suppliers, customers, or users of Bit2Me.

-• Vulnerabilities already known to us or already reported by someone (the reward will go to the first informant).
+• Vulnerabilities already known by us or already reported by someone (the reward will go to the first reporter).

 • Others…